 The University of Southern Queensland (USQ) is offering a number of Australian Postgraduate Awards (APA) for students studying the Doctor of Philosophy (PhD) in 2017.
 Applications in all areas of research are welcome.
 Find your Research Topic helps you match your areas of interest with world-class research opportunities at USQ.

 As part of USQ's Reconciliation Action Plan a scheme exists to promote entry into the PhD by Australian Aboriginal and Torres Strait Islanders.

 The information on this page is subject to change.

-Payments are made on a fortnightly basis over the year.
-The period of tenure of an award is three years.
+The maximum period of tenure of an award is three years.
 Periods of study already undertaken towards the degree will be deducted from the period of tenure.

 To be eligible applicants must:

-- have completed a Bachelor Degree with First Class Honours, or equivalent level
+- have completed a Bachelor Degree with First Class Honours, or equivalent level;

 Scholarships are not transferable to other students in any circumstances.